chaos-lang/chaos-lang.org/website/docs/api.md

 `Role` enumerator symbolizes the role of a variable that used by the interpreter.

-`DEFUALT` means it's an ordinary variable
+`DEFAULT` means it's an ordinary variable

 `PARAM` means it's a function parameter